Cirras/eo-protocol/docs/chunks.md

     // Activate chunked reading.
     reader->StartChunking();

-    // discard the first chunk containing the reply code. reader->GetChunk();
+    // Discard the first chunk containing the reply code. reader->GetChunk();

     // Get the entire second chunk for the name field.